kvraamkey/edxi-react-app/README.md

 #### [ Or ]

-if you're using `npm@5.2.0` or above, you can simply run `npx edxi-react-appfolderName` , without the need to install the package globally.
+if you're using `npm@5.2.0` or above, you can simply run `npx edxi-react-app folderName` , without the need to install the package globally.

 ## What is this